communitybridge/easycla/contributing.md

 // SPDX-License-Identifier: MIT
 ```

-New **documentation files** should include a [short-form SPDX ID](https://spdx.org/ids) at the top, indicating the project license for code, which is CC-BY-4.0.
+New **documentation files** should include a [short-form SPDX ID](https://spdx.org/ids) at the top, indicating the project license for documentation, which is CC-BY-4.0.
 This should look like the following:

 ```text
 SPDX-License-Identifier: CC-BY-4.0